edvinpohto/higher-lower/README.txt

 with the application in.

 1. Install and initialise node.js on your computer. https://nodejs.org/en/
-2. In the submission directory, run: 'npm install express'
+2. In the submission directory, run: 'npm install'
 3. Finally, in the same directory as you ran the previous, start the server by
 running: 'node server.js'